It’s good to have a credit card and a debit card. But there are certain circumstances in which a prepaid debit card makes more sense.

 Some employers are even issuing employee pay using prepaid debit cards.

-Here are 6 of the best-prepaid debit cards for 2020:
+Here are 6 of the best-prepaid debit cards:

 - ACE Flare™ Account by Metabank